sjml/dungen/docs/notes.md

 ## TODO
-1. UI
-    1. tile choice with label
-    2. checkboxes?
-2. random tiles and die rolls in Lua with optional player overrides
+1. random tiles and die rolls in Lua with optional player overrides
-3. Relaxable constraint sets
+2. Relaxable constraint sets
-4. Primordial Age
+3. Primordial Age
     - image output / movie (can be manual for now)
-5. Chamber/region/room model design
+4. Chamber/region/room model design
     - (see brainstorm notes)
     - somewhat more than tilesets
         - entering a tile needs to be equivalent to entering the chamber it belongs to